manish9427/Programming/README.md

 - reduce string
 - balanced parenthesis
 - Next Greater Element
+- implenement queue using stack

 ## Queue

+implemnt statck using queue

 ## LinkedList

 - add one to linked list
+- Traverse a linkedList
+- Reverse a Listeked List
+- Add new element at end
+- add new element at bignning
+- sort the linked list

 # Target